 - Application for an initial assessment related to a declaration of no-objection: you must use this form to apply for an assessment in the context of:

 - a declaration of no-objection (DNO) as meant in Section 3:95 of the Financial Supervision Act (Wet op het financieel toezicht – Wft).
 A separate form is available to apply for the actual DNO.

 - the appointment of a new management board member at a DNO holder.

 - Reappointments notification form: you must use this form to notify us of the reappointment of a previously assessed incumbent management or supervisory board member whose position or remit within the organisation does not change.

-The forms are available in the Digital Supervision Portal (DLT).
+The forms are available via Supervisory applications in My DNB.